fl0rest/l2docs/docs/linux/permissions.md

 | 6      	| Read +Write           	|   rw-  	|
 | 7      	| Read + Write +Execute 	|   rwx  	|

+## Recommended file and directory permissions

+!!! warning "Important Notice"

+    PHP files should be set to 600.

+    Typically files within a /html/ directory should be set to 644 and directories to 755; the typical exception to this is configuration files (such as wp-config.php) where consideration should be made to set those to a lower value such as 600 to prevent unauthorised reading and writing of the file.

+### Common Permission Types

+`644 :: r-wr–r–`

+* 6 – Owner has read and write permissions;
+* 4 – Group has only read permissions;
+* 4 – Others have only read permissions.

+**Info**:  Allows only the owner to make changes to the file or directory.

+`755 :: rwxr-xr-x`

+* 7 – Owner has read, write, and execute;
+* 5 – Group has read and execute permissions;
+* 5 – Others have read and execute permissions.

+**Info**:  Required to install some scripts or to browse to a required directory.

 For example, finding files/directories and changing mode to default values:

 `find . -type f -exec chmod 644 {}  \;`